-Note: This article was published in April 2018 and has been updated in Mar 2021 to reflect the latest updates to the Hong Kong Tax Filing/Submission process.
-As of the publish date, Talenox now supports four Hong Kong tax forms: IR56B, IR56E, IR56F, and IR56G.
+Note: This article was published in April 2018 by Jesslyn Phoon and has been updated in May 2022 by Wong Hern Yee to reflect the latest updates to the Hong Kong Tax Filing/Submission process.
+As of April 2022, Talenox supports five IR56 forms: IR56B, IR56E, IR56F, IR56G, and IR56M.

-The tax year generally runs from 1 April to 31 March.
+The tax year runs from 1 April to 31 March.
 Hence, employers usually start preparing their tax forms on 1 April.

 IR-what?
 The different tax forms

-This is done every year in April from 1st April to 30th April, in which the taxes will pertain to the salary earned from 1st April of the previous year to 31st March of the current year.
-(Example: When filling in April 2021, you are filling based on payroll records from 1st April 2020 to 31st March 2021.)
+This is done every year in April from 1st April to 30th April.
+The taxes will pertain to the salary earned from 1st April of the previous year to 31st March of the current year.
+Example: When you file IR56B in April 2022, you are filling based on payroll records from 1st April 2021 to 31st March 2022.

 This form pertains to employees who are about to leave the company (e.g. cessation of employment, resignation, or termination).
 As an employer, you will need to submit this form one month prior to the actual departure date.